sit/wrkb/kb/champions/zed.md

 **Cost:** 65.0 / 60.0 / 55.0 / 50.0

 Zed and his shadows throw their shurikens, each dealing 70 / 120 / 170 / 220 ( +110% bonus AD ) physical damage to the first enemy they hit and 42 / 72 / 102 / 132 ( +66% bonus AD ) physical damage to other enemies in their path.
+Deals 80% damage to monsters.

 ### [2] Living Shadow